fashamsi75/5thRow/README.md

-# 5thRow
+# Saylani AI & DS Batch 2
-This is Saylani DataScience Class.
-In this class we are learning git.
+This is all about our Saylani AI & Data Science Course.